-Other borrowing costs are expensed in the year in which they are incurred.
+Other borrowing costs are expensed in the period in which they are incurred.

-3.18 Current and deferred income tax
+2.17 Current and deferred income tax

 The income tax expense for the year comprises current and deferred tax.
-Tax is recognised in the consolidated income statement, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
+Tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
 In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.